BKDaugherty/drl/README.md

 Rust unzip is good for Vec<(T, U)> -> (Vec<T>, Vec<U>), but doesn't work for variable length :(
 - Types :(

+#### Doing some Debugging

+I seem to only be taking the action push to the left ever...

+Things I need to know
+- What is a reasonable Q Value for an action?
+- I take the max of the two Q Values right?
+That's how I decide what action to take?
+Can we compare the two?

+Maybe I'm just not training enough?
+Without epochs, I don't ever give a new random start to the algorithm...
+I wonder if I'm calculating rewards correctly though?

+Let's try epochs..

+Replay Memory should be kept out of DQN.
+Perhaps it just gets a reference to the ReplayMemory instead.

+Maybe start over and try using this: https://towardsdatascience.com/deep-q-learning-tutorial-mindqn-2a4c855abffc
+- Things I haven't done: Target vs Main Network
+- Exploration Strategy
+- Learning every 4 steps as opposed to every step
+- Smart initialization of weights
+- exploring different loss functions!
+- Optimizing replay buffer to not be slow as shit (Max Size, maybe not 4 separate arrays?)
+- Running in release mode